 The Southeast Asian Geography Association (SEAGA) is a scientific and educational society set up in 1990 by a group of geographers to organise the inaugural SEAGA Conference in Brunei Darussalam.
 Its members share interests in the theory, methods, and practice of geography and geographic education.
 As of February 2006, the association is formally registered with Singapore’s Registrar of Societies.
-We celebrate our 30th anniversary in 2020!
+We celebrated our 30th anniversary in 2020!

 SEAGA International Conference 2017, Depok City, Indonesia